 Rose indicates that a given meditation technique will take you to a given level of existence, depending on the practice.
 In her words, some will take you to the astral (emotional sheath), some to the divine (higher Self), and some will stay on the level of the body, like body-awareness techniques.
 Yet all may be labelled “spiritual”.
 But if it doesn’t take you to spirit, in what way is it spiritual?
 (If it takes you to spirits, that’s likely astral at best.)

-On the other hand, Rose indicates hypnosis will always take you to the subconscious astral.
+Rose indicates hypnosis will always take you to the subconscious astral.
 Because hypnosis does not take you to source, it is not a spiritual practice.
 As Rose puts it “hypnosis can be effective for helping ordinary people solve ordinary problems.”
 It’s good for quitting smoking, for example, but it’s not for gaining enlightenment.

 But the key difference between meditation and hypnosis: in hypnosis, you are moved or led there by another.
 In meditation, you do the practice yourself.
 You do the moving, so to speak.
 Even in a group, everyone practices their own technique.
 If you’re not leading your practice, it’s not meditation – even if it seems meditative.